kinode-dao/chess-rollup/README.md

 - needs to make the data available (DAC on Kinode, posting to L1 once the new ETH provider is setup, Celestia, EigenDA, etc.)
 - Frontend for demo purposes

+## `prover`
+A kinode package that will prove a computation for you given an ELF file and some inputs.
+Right now it is all in wasm, and so we'll need `prover_extension` for production.

 ## `prover_extension`
 Just a script that helps me generate proofs.
 It is not actually a runtime extension (yet!)